MCGirgin/emailcli/README.md

 python main.py
 ```

 That's it!
-Now tou need a gmail adress and app password.
+Now you need a gmail adress and app password.
 You can get your app password from [here](https://myaccount.google.com/apppasswords).

 ## Commands